MinghuiChen43/awesome-deep-phenomena/README.md

 - ObjectNet: A large-scale bias-controlled dataset for pushing the limits of object recognition models. [[paper]](https://papers.nips.cc/paper/9142-objectnet-a-large-scale-bias-controlled-dataset-for-pushing-the-limits-of-object-recognition-models.pdf) [[dataset]](https://objectnet.dev/)
   - Barbu, A, Mayo, D, Alverio, J, Luo, W, Wang, C, Gutfreund, D, Tenenabum, JB, Katz, B. *NeurIPS 2019*
   - Digest: We collect a large real-world test set, ObjectNet, for object recognition with controls where object backgrounds, rotations, and imaging viewpoints are random.
 Most scientific experiments have controls, confounds which are removed from the data, to ensure that subjects cannot perform a task by exploiting trivial correlations in the data.

+- When NAS Meets Robustness: In Search of Robust Architectures against Adversarial Attacks. [[paper]](https://arxiv.org/abs/1911.10695) [[code]](https://github.com/gmh14/RobNets)
+  - Minghao Guo, Yuzhe Yang, Rui Xu, Ziwei Liu, Dahua Lin. *CVPR 2020*
+  - Digest: In this work, we take an architectural perspective and investigate the patterns of network architectures that are resilient to adversarial attacks.
+We discover a family of robust architectures (RobNets).

 - Biologically inspired sleep algorithm for artificial neural networks. [[paper]](https://arxiv.org/abs/1908.02240)
   - Giri P Krishnan, Timothy Tadros, Ramyaa Ramyaa, Maxim Bazhenov. *ICLR 2020*